AztecProtocol/aztec-packages/docs/docs/developers/getting_started/quickstart.md

 ### Run the `npx` script

 With the node installation, you now should have `npm` and be able to run `npx` scripts.
-You can do that running:
+You can do that by running:

 ```bash
 npx create-aztec-app